-The Community Partnership in Education Program began in Salem-Keizer Public Schools in 1981 with 10 partnerships.
+The Business Partnership in Education Program began in Salem-Keizer Public Schools in 1981 with 10 partnerships.
 It was the first of its kind in Oregon and continues to be a leader in its field, growing to more than 200 partnerships.
 The program has been recognized both nationally and locally for its innovative and exemplary achievements.
 In 2021, the name of the program was changed to SKPS Partner Program to be more inclusive in recognizing business, non-profits and services-oriented partnerships.

 Each month, a Business or Community Partner of the Month is featured at the regular School Board meeting.